tasinone/TinyBlog/README.md

 ### Planned Features
 - Post editor toolbar
-- Archive page
+- Archive page (done)
-- Contact page
+- Contact page (done)
-- Like, comment, view counters, and share buttons
+- Like, view counters, and share buttons (done)
 - Media upload from device
 - Replace basic text area with [Summernote](https://summernote.org/) rich text editor
+- Set up the comment system
+- Make the view counter work properly
+- Using SVG icon instead of the text
+- UI improvement

 The goal is to keep the blog **lightweight**, **modern**, and **easy to use** without sacrificing functionality.